A quantum state transfer protocol with Ising Hamiltonians: Conclusion

 \section{Conclusion}

-We have proposed a working quantum state transfer protocol using Ising Hamiltonians.
-Based on a protocol by Christandl et al. \cite{christandl_perfect_2004}, which demonstrates perfect state transfer with a Heisenberg Hamiltonian with inhomogeneous XX+YY couplings.
+We have proposed a working quantum state transfer protocol using Ising Hamiltonians, based on a protocol by Christandl et al. \cite{christandl_perfect_2004}, which demonstrates perfect state transfer using a Heisenberg Hamiltonian with inhomogeneous XX+YY couplings.
 Our protocol avoids the use of XX and YY interaction terms, which are not feasible for many current analog quantum simulation platforms, by encoding the information in domain walls inspired by the results from Ref. \cite{werner_quantum_2024}.
 The result is a mapping of the exact Hamiltonian to an effective one.

 One particularity of the protocol is that it contains an extra step that resets the chain to the state $\ket{0}$ after the transfer is complete by switching the virtual spins and redistributing the transverse fields, which disentangles the whole chain.
-Superpositions of states with different excitation numbers carry a known relative phase throughout the time evolution, which can be corrected after measurements.
+However, by realizing that entanglement does not occur for states of even parity, we can avoid the extra step by using an auxiliary qubit that forces the excitation number to be even.
+Additionally, superpositions of states with different excitation numbers carry a known relative phase throughout the time evolution, which can be corrected.

-We designed the protocol to be suitable for the transport of arbitrary superpositions of one-qubit states and multi-qubit states, and we have shown this numerically by applying it to relevant examples of up to 3-qubit states.
+Thus, we designed the protocol to be suitable for the transport of arbitrary superpositions of one-qubit states and multi-qubit states, and we have shown this numerically by applying it to relevant examples of up to 3-qubit states.
 We have validated the results by analyzing 1) the evolution of the Z-component of each spin and 2) the fidelity between the simulated chain and the theoretical expected results.

 We have analyzed the error induced by the finite domain wall coupling, which has a dependence of $|J|^{-2}$ on the fidelity.
 Since the construction of the Hamiltonian allows for a rescaling of the parameters, we have shown that we can mitigate the error by effectively reducing the transverse field strength while adding a time overhead.